 - From the Harry Potter series:

-- Enjolras from Les MisÚrables is specifically stated to have no interest in women, and his mistress is his country.
-The protagonist Jean Valjean also conspicuously has no romantic pairings though he does have some significant interactions with women, most notably Fantine and her daughter Cosette.
+- Enjolras from Les Misérables is specifically stated to have no interest in women, and his mistress is his country.
+While it's possible he could be a Badass Gay, it's stated after Mabeuf's death that Enjolras had never so much as kissed anyone before, so he's a Celibate Hero regardless of his orientation.
+The protagonist Jean Valjean also conspicuously has no romantic pairings, though he does have some significant interactions with women, most notably Fantine and her daughter Cosette.
 He has no desire to find a partner of his own either as he believes himself thoroughly fulfilled in life so long as his adopted daughter loves him.
 Even in the backstory the family he provided for was that of his sister's and not his own.

 - Mr. Beebe and Cecil Vyse from E.M.
 Forster's "A Room With A View."